library(dplyr)

 to compute the standard deviation of.

-(LC 3.5) Recall from Chapter -Chapter 2 when we looked at plots of temperatures by months in NYC.
+(LC 3.5) Recall from Chapter 2 when we looked at plots of temperatures by months in NYC.
 What does the standard deviation column in the summary_monthly_temp

 data frame tell us about temperatures in New York City throughout the year?